stacks-network/stacks-core/docs/signer-flows.md

 under the reorg-timing rules (section 8): there the node still serves the conflict as fully live — replacing it is only legitimate because we permitted it — so no question asked of the node about the _conflict_ could clear it.
+Instead the record names the tenure we permitted to do the replacing, and `reorg_permit_stands` asks two things about it.
+First, is the block in front of us on the branch that replacement started?
+It is if it belongs to the permitting tenure, and also if it is a tenure-change block naming the permitting tenure as its `prev_tenure_consensus_hash`, since consensus fixes that to the tenure of the block's parent -- the next tenure carrying on where the sanctioned replacement left off is not a second reorg to sanction, and refusing it would stall the branch we ourselves said should win until the signature goes stale.
+A block anywhere else, including one that forks back onto the branch we abandoned, claims a reorg we never sanctioned.
+Second, is that tenure's sortition still
-Instead the record carries the permitting tenure's sortition, and `reorg_permit_stands` asks the node whether that sortition is still canonical: while it is, the conflict is excluded outright; if a burnchain fork orphaned it, the reorg we sanctioned can no longer happen and the conflict gets its voice back.
-A false 404 there needs no tip-height guard — it merely restores a conflict, which at worst delays the replacement.
+canonical: while it is, the conflict is excluded outright; if a burnchain fork orphaned it, the reorg we sanctioned can no longer happen and the conflict gets its voice back.
+A false 404 there needs no tip-height guard-- it merely restores a conflict, which at worst delays the replacement.
 For the own-tenure question below, an unreachable node is instead treated as unconfirmed and the signature goes out.

+One hop reaches the tenure that produced the block directly beneath the proposal, which is the permitting tenure in the ordinary case -- sortitions that mine nothing move nothing, and reorging the permitting tenure itself re-records the permit under whichever tenure did that.
+A proposal separated from the permitting tenure by tenures that did produce blocks is not reached, and stays blocked until the conflicting signature goes stale; that takes the conflict still being fresh several sortitions after we signed it, which the freshness window makes vanishingly unlikely.
+The branch test is also what keeps the own-tenure branch below meaningful: a permit can never reach it, since that would take a tenure superseded by itself or by a tenure it builds on, and `check_parent_tenure_choice` records neither, so the `DuplicateBlockFound` gap that branch backstops stays covered.

 > Anchors: `handle_block_pre_commit`, `conflict_still_blocks`,
 > `reorg_permit_stands`, `check_block_against_signer_db_state` (signer.rs);